viamrobotics/docs/docs/services/data-management.md

 #### Component Method Configuration

 You can configure data capture for each method within a component.
-If you're using the "Config > Components" tab on Viam, you'll see that a component that has a capturable method will have the option "Data Capture Configuration > Add Method."
+If you're using the "Config > Components" tab on the Viam app, you'll see that a component that has a capturable method will have the option "Data Capture Configuration > Add Method."

 Clicking "Add Method" allows you to pick the method name and capture frequency.
 You may capture as many methods off of one component as you'd like.